Are adult Home and Community Based Services (HCBS) only made available for HARP eligible clients?

 Per state issued guidance, supervision of peer support must be provided by a licensed behavioral health practitioner.
 The frequency of supervision should be determined as clinically appropriate.

-Will there be any standards concerning choice and conflict of interest (for the service choices the clients are making)?
+Will there be any standards concerning choice and conflict of interest (for the service choices the clients are making) for adult clients?

 The federal government is very serious about conflict free choice in HCBS.
 Providers will need to document the choices being offered to the client and the state will collect and monitor that information.

-Are HCBS certification and provider qualifications requirements or guidelines?
+Are Adult HCBS certification and provider qualifications, requirements or guidelines?
 Do all criteria need to be met?
 Can staff waivers be obtained and if so how?

 New York State HCBS certification and provider qualifications are requirements.
 All criteria must be met and at this time there are no staff waivers.

-For adult clients, what are tiers 1 and 2?
+For adult BH HCBS clients, what are tiers 1 and 2?

 Client tier status is determined by the brief Community Mental Health Assessment.
 Tier 1 indicates eligibility for select HCBS services including Employment, Education and Peer Supports.
 Tier 2 indicates eligibility for the full array of HCBS.
 The brief assessment may also find that an individual is not eligible for HCBS.
 All HARP enrolled individuals are eligible for short-term crisis respite.

-For adult clients, under what circumstances does the Plan of Care need to be redone?
+For adult BH HCBS clients, under what circumstances does the Plan of Care need to be redone?

-The plan of care can be redone if the tier of eligiblity may no longer be appropriate based on observation or a major life change.
-Contact your lead Health Home for more information.
+The plan of care should be redone if the tier of eligiblity, services and/or goals have changed or may no longer be appropriate based on observation or a major life change.
+Contact your Health Home Care Manager for more information.

 How do providers determine who has been designated part of a HARP?